deckgo/deckdeckgo/webcomponents/math/README.md

 # DeckDeckGo - Math

-A Web Component to write math expressions.
+A Web Component to write and render math expressions.

 It is developed with [Stencil](https://stenciljs.com) and use [Katex](https://katex.org/) to renders the math expressions.